TheJoluk/scipyproject/README.md

 For additional functionalities you can type /help into the client to get a list on all available commands with an explanation.
 Similar to that you can type "help" without slash into the server program to list all available commands with an explanation.

+## Future Improvements

+This project can be extended in the future by adding additional commands.
+Some example would be to change nickname while running the client, change to server ip on the fly or change color in which certain users are display.
+Beside that the available statistics on the server side can be enhanced by analysing the language used, track the location of users or just by tracking the currently connected users additional to  send messages.
+This project provides a good foundation for adding additional functionality.